Lured (1947) Directed by Douglas Sirk. Lucille Ball, George Sanders, Boris Karloff (102 min) Restoration on DCP

 This film, along with Sirk’s next one, Sleep, My Love, have had bad reputations, dismissed as programmers, and lesser works of an auteur whose gift would bloom in the Technicolor 1950s.
 But the fact that both these films have recently been rediscovered and reissued belies the often-misguided critics.
 After all, you have only to read contemporary reviews of Hitchcock’s films to see how great moviemaking was sometimes taken for granted.
 The audience at the North Carolina Museum of Art embraced this film enthusiastically.
 They loved Lucy, and Boris Karloff’s hammy turn.
 One audience member said he appreciated all the suspects being laid out in an organized fashion, so the plot actually made sense (if Sandra’s sudden engagement does not!).
 Another excellent selection from the Cohen Film Collection.

-http://www.tcm.com/tcmdb/title/82198/Lured/articles/ , Music in the Shadows: Noir Musical Films by Sheri Chinen Biesen, Smart Chicks on Screen edited by Laura Mattoon D’Amore, Ball of Fire by Stephan Kanfer, Lucille: The Life of Lucille Ball by Kathleen Brady, Lucy and Desi: The Legendary Loe Story of Television’s Most Famous Couple by Warren G. Harris, Douglas Sirk by Michael Stern, The Great Movie Stars by David Shipman, Douglas Sirk by Michael Stern, Sirk on Sirk: Conversations with John Halliday, George Sanders: An Exhausted Life by Richard VanDerBeets, https://www.nytimes.com/2016/10/16/movies/a-scandal-in-paris-lured-douglas-sirk/?_r=1 (This link no longer works).
+http://www.tcm.com/tcmdb/title/82198/Lured/articles/ (This link is broken) , Music in the Shadows: Noir Musical Films by Sheri Chinen Biesen, Smart Chicks on Screen edited by Laura Mattoon D’Amore, Ball of Fire by Stephan Kanfer, Lucille: The Life of Lucille Ball by Kathleen Brady, Lucy and Desi: The Legendary Loe Story of Television’s Most Famous Couple by Warren G. Harris, Douglas Sirk by Michael Stern, The Great Movie Stars by David Shipman, Douglas Sirk by Michael Stern, Sirk on Sirk: Conversations with John Halliday, George Sanders: An Exhausted Life by Richard VanDerBeets, https://www.nytimes.com/2016/10/16/movies/a-scandal-in-paris-lured-douglas-sirk/?_r=1 (This link no longer works).